MEAM520/meam520_labs_core/detailed_native_linux_instructions.md

 This link will walk you through three main steps:
 1. Making a bootable Ubuntu USB device, note a common mistake when doing this for the first time is that making a bootable media is not the equivalent to just copying the downloaded Ubuntu image onto a USB.
 Please follow the instructions in the link provided.
 2. Next you will need to enter your BIOS to select the USB as the bootable drive
-3. Once selected you will be taken through a series of GUI windows which will allow you to install and setup your new Ubuntu 20.04 maching.
+3. Once selected you will be taken through a series of GUI windows which will allow you to install and setup your new Ubuntu 20.04 machine.

 For specific details please follow the instructions provided in the link above.